CelCoding/CelCoding/README.md

 - 👋 Hi, I’m @CelCoding.
-- 👀 I’m interested in Machine Learning, as wel as Game Development!
+- 👀 I’m interested in Machine Learning, as well as Game Development!
 - 🌱 I’m currently learning Python and hopefully C# in the future!
 - 📫 You can reach me through my gmail: celilselcuk@gmail.com.